MentorMate/rn-bootstrap/README.md

   - In order to run storybook: `yarn storybook`
     - `Windows issues:` Please note that npm uses cmd by default and that doesn't support command substitution, so if you want to leverage that, then you need to update your .npmrc to set the script-shell to powershell.
 [Learn more](https://github.com/kentcdodds/cross-env/issues/192#issuecomment-513341729)
+  - If you add new stories on the native (ondevice version) you either need to have the watcher running or run the stories loader
+    - To update the stories one time: `yarn storybook-generate`
+    - To listen the stories files for updates: `yarn storybook-watch`

 #### `State Management`